carbon-design-system/ibm-products/.github/REVIEWERS_GUIDELINES.md

 `- [ ]` Verify the dependency [bundle size](https://bundlephobia.com) is
 acceptable\
 `- [ ]` Verify the dependency is [actively maintained](https://www.npmtrends.com)
+`- [ ]` Verify license conditions are met e.g. forwarding of copyright in necessary.

 ## Definition of done